What is Skin?

 Skin Explained - Definition, Structure & Function

-What do you know about your skin?
-You have to understand your skin to identify and prevent skin or hair problems if they arise.
+You have to understand what is skin to prevent skin or hair problems.

 And to fight myths about dark skin that spread in black communities.